 def generate_heightmap(self) -> np.ndarray:

-"""Generate height map via Perlin noise (opensimplex)"""
+"""Generate a heightmap via Perlin noise (opensimplex)"""

 from opensimplex import OpenSimplex